cloudfoundry/log-cache/README.md

 ### Cloud Foundry

-In terms of Cloud Foundry, the source ID can either represent an application guid (e.g. `cf app <app-name> --guid`), or a component name (e.g. `doppler`).
+In Cloud Foundry terms, the source ID can either represent an application guid (e.g. `cf app <app-name> --guid`), or a component name (e.g. `doppler`).

 Each request must have the `Authorization` header set with a UAA provided token.